-1.1 Vibe Web Services Terminology
+1.2 Vibe Terminology

-The following Novell Vibe definitions that can assist you when using the Vibe Web services:
+The following Novell Vibe definitions that can assist you when adding custom development to the Vibe software:

 - binder: A place such as a workspace or folder. - binder configuration ID: A number that identifies the template used to create and configure a new workplace or folder.
 This number represents a set of information that Vibe uses to establish configuration settings, such as the default view, allowable views, allowable workflow, and workflow associations. - binder ID: A unique number that identifies a specific workspace or folder. - data item name: A tag value that maps an HTML form element to a value stored in the Vibe database. - definition ID: A unique 32-character hexadecimal identifier that maps to a definition for a specific type of entry.
 (You modify and create definitions by using the designers in the administration portlet.)
-You need to specify this value when creating a new entry in a folder. - endpoint: The URL that you use to connect your client application to the Vibe server.

-- page: A level in the workspace hierarchy that represents a subset of binders.
+You need to specify this value when creating a new entry in a folder. - endpoint: The URL that you use to connect your client application to the Vibe server. - page: A level in the workspace hierarchy that represents a subset of binders.
 Most often used to group personal workspaces into sets that are convenient for display in the user interface.
-Section 1.7.6, "Binder Pages and search\getWorkspaceTreeAsXML," on page 21 provides additional information about this hierarchical level. - principal: A registered user or a group. - principal ID: A unique number that identifies a specific user or group. - stub: A proxy on the client.
-The stub code performs SOAP calls to the server.
+Section 5.6.6, "Binder Pages and search\getWorkspaceTreeAsXML," on page 68 provides additional information about this hierarchical level. - principal: A registered user or a group. - principal ID: A unique number that identifies a specific user or group.